sensson/puppet-powerdns/README.md

 4. Make sure it passes.
 5. Push to your fork and submit a pull request.

-We only accept pull requests with passing tests.
+We can only accept pull requests with passing tests.

 To install all of its dependencies please run: